 INFP Jealousy: How the INFP Copes with Jealous Emotions

 Just about anyone can experience feelings of jealousy, but each person is likely to process these feelings differently.
-When it comes to being jealous there are so many things which can spur this type of response from people.
-We each have our own unique triggers which can set of these emotions deep inside, and the first step to processing these feelings is recognizing them.
+When it comes to being jealous, there are so many things that can spur this type of response from people.
+We each have our own unique triggers, which can set off these emotions deep inside, and the first step to processing these feelings is recognizing them.
 It is important to take the time to dive into those emotions and understand them well enough to figure out how to maintain a sense of control over this jealousy instead of allowing it to take over.

-When it comes to feelings of jealousy certain personality types might be more prone to these situations and emotional responses.
+When it comes to feelings of jealousy, certain personality types might be more prone to these situations and emotional responses.
 INFPs do have a tendency to idealize people and situations, and so this can sometimes create a more jealous response.
-Having this idea in their minds about how things should be, sometimes causing tension for the INFP when it doesn’t necessarily turn out as expected or hopes.
+Having this idea in their minds about how things should sometimes cause tension for the INFP when it doesn’t necessarily turn out as expected or hoped.
 While INFPs don’t want to be seen as jealous people, they can certainly experience these emotions since they are naturally such passionate people.

 What Makes Them Jealous

-INFPs have plenty of things which can cause them to feel jealous, a big part of it is their powerful sense of emotions.
+INFPs have plenty of things that can cause them to feel jealous.
+A big part of it is their powerful sense of emotions.
 They are passionate people who really want to allow themselves room to experience excitement and really dive into their emotions.
 Because they love so deeply, this can cause the INFP to be a bit more prone to jealous responses.
-It isn’t something they do intentionally, but they can’t entirely prevent this.
-They don’t do things halfway, and so once they open up their emotions they can’t really close themselves off from them.
-When they care about someone it does make them more capable of being jealous over their actions, or feeling alienated from this person.
+They don’t intentionally do it, but they can’t entirely prevent this.
+They don’t do things halfway, and so once they open up their emotions, they can’t really close themselves off from them.
+When they care about someone, it does make them more capable of being jealous of their actions or feeling alienated from this person.

-INFPs can also experience jealous when they view someone from a distance, and feel like they should be achieving the same level of accomplishment.
-INFPs can be hard on themselves, especially when they compare their own lives to the lives of those around them.
-This can really cause strain for the INFP and they might try to avoid this person because of the way it makes them feel.
-When they see someone achieving the goals they want to accomplish, it can cause the INFP to feel like they have failed and this can be something they turn inward.
-When they are feeling jealous of those around them, they start to see themselves as failing and can take this hard.
-They might go through stages of secluding themselves and this can cause them to lash out at those around them without meaning to.
-When the INFP compares themselves to someone else it can be a slippery slope for them, and they need to take a step back and realize what they have actually accomplished in their lives.
-They have their own process to how they do things and trying to be like someone else is only going to make them feel envious and isolated.
+INFPs can also experience jealousy when they view someone from a distance and feel like they should be achieving the same level of accomplishment.
+INFPs can be hard on themselves, especially when they compare their lives to those around them.
+This can really cause strain for the INFP, and they might try to avoid this person because of the way it makes them feel.
+When they see someone achieving the goals they want to accomplish, it can cause the INFP to feel like they have failed, and this can be something they turn inward.
+When they are feeling jealous of those around them, they start to see themselves as failures and can take this hard.
+They might undergo stages of secluding themselves, which can cause them to lash out at those around them without meaning to.
+When the INFP compares themselves to someone else, it can be a slippery slope for them, and they need to take a step back and realize what they have actually accomplished in their lives.
+They have their own process to how they do things, and trying to be like someone else is only going to make them feel envious and isolated.

 How Do They Cope

-Since INFPs are so focused on their emotions, burying them is really never the right choice for them.
-They feel things too deeply to just push them inside and pretend like everything is fine.
-It is best for the INFP to take the time to dive into these feelings, so that they can understand them better.
+Since INFPs are so focused on their emotions, burying them is never the right choice.
+They feel things too deeply to push them inside and pretend everything is fine.
+The INFP should take the time to dive into these feelings so that they can understand them better.
 The more they try to process their emotions, the more likely they are to reach an understanding about why they are feeling this way.
-The INFP simply needs to take time to understand themselves and their motives, without trying to blame someone else for them.
+The INFP needs to take time to understand themselves and their motives without blaming someone else for them.
 When they can process these feelings by themselves, they can work towards a more useful resolution.
-They need to know when to take a step back and trust in their own instincts, especially when they are jealous over something that seems so insignificant.
+They need to know when to step back and trust their instincts, especially when they are jealous over something that seems so insignificant.